 Carr House East

 Carr House East Signal box sat between Leadgate and Consett.
-After the closure of the line, the box was dismantled and rebuilt at Beamish Open Air Museum where it can be seen today as part of Rowley station.
+Sometime between August 1975 and February 1977, the box was dismantled and rebuilt at Beamish Open Air Museum where it can be seen today as part of Rowley station.
 A signalling diagram showing which part of the line it controlled circa 1950 can be seen here: https://signalbox.org/diagrams.php?id=815

 Carr House West